xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 a complete keyboard.

-At present, except for `default` (see: [default map]), none of the flags affect key processing in libxkbcommon, and only serve as *metadata*.
+At present, except for `default` (see: [default map]), none of the flags affect key processing in xkbcommon, and only serve as *metadata*.

 ## The `xkb_keycodes` section {#the-xkb_keycodes-section}